applied-systems-biology/J2O/README.md

 Since OMERO relies on custom objects rather than a standard filesystem, there are certain constraints in the way the plugin can handle file I/O. To ensure that a JIPipe workflow is compatible with the plugin, it needs to adhere to the design constraints given here.

-Though not manddatory, we recommend pipeline developers to **name the reference parameters clearly** and **provide a sufficient description**.
+Though not mandatory, we recommend pipeline developers to **name the reference parameters clearly** and **provide a sufficient description**.
 When using multiple input/output nodes it is especially important to give them **clear and unique names** so that they can be distinguished in the plugin UI.

 ### Input nodes